joshcol9232/nea-12ColcloughJ/README.md

 ## Instructions:
 To do this, you will need Virtualbox, an android device, and some patience.

+1. Enable USB debugging on your mobile device (look it up for your device).

-1. Go to this site: https://kivy.org/#download and download the Buildozer virtual machine (scroll down to the bottom and it is in the "Vitual Machine (for Android/buildozer)" section).
+2. Go to this site: https://kivy.org/#download and download the Buildozer virtual machine (scroll down to the bottom and it is in the "Vitual Machine (for Android/buildozer)" section).

-2. Extract the zip, and click on the "Buildozer VM.ovf" file, and open it with virtualbox.
+3. Extract the zip, and click on the "Buildozer VM.ovf" file, and open it with virtualbox.

-3. Follow the steps on Virtualbox.
+4. Follow the steps on Virtualbox.

-4. Start the VM.
+5. Start the VM.
 Once in the login screen, the password is "kivy".

-5. Copy the KivyPad folder from the source code of this project onto the VM somehow (either using shared folders, clipboard or drag and drop settings in Virtualbox).
+6. Copy the KivyPad folder from the source code of this project onto the VM somehow (either using shared folders, clipboard or drag and drop settings in Virtualbox).

-6. Open the terminal and navigate to where the KivyPad folder is.
+7. Open the terminal and navigate to where the KivyPad folder is.

-7. Make sure the buildozer.spec file is in that folder.
+8. Make sure the buildozer.spec file is in that folder.
 If it isn't, download it.

-8. Plug your device into your computer.
+9. Plug your device into your computer.

-9. Go to Devices --> USB at the top of the virtualbox window, and click your device on the list.
+10. Go to Devices --> USB at the top of the virtualbox window, and click your device on the list.

-10. You will probably have to tap allow on your device, so make sure you have your device unlocked ready.
+11. You will probably have to tap allow on your device, so make sure you have your device unlocked ready.

-11. Once you can navigate to the device in the file manager of the VM, run the following command in the terminal we opened earlier:
+12. Once you can navigate to the device in the file manager of the VM, run the following command in the terminal we opened earlier:

 ```bash
 buildozer android debug deploy